arefn/LoremLorem/README.md

 # Lorem Lorem

-> A tiny, private, offline lorem-ipsum generator.
-> Everything happens in your browser — nothing ever leaves it.

 ## Why “Lorem Lorem”?

 Because once is never enough when you're filling in a design.
 Lorem Lorem is a